Narrative Project: Cross-Media Storytelling

 + Consider each direction’s subject/theme, point of view, goal of your communication

-+ Analyze and define the unique affordances of the two media for your selected narratives
++ Analyze and define the unique affordances of the two mediums for your selected narratives

 Phase III: Content Development